TolikPylypchuk/SharpHook/docs/articles/reactive.md

 Unlike `IGlobalHook` you can't get the sender of the event by default.
 If you need to pass the hook itself as well, then use a closure.

-The `HookEnabled` and `HookDisabled` observables will emit a single event and then immediately complete afterwards.

 The `Run` and `RunAsync` methods are basically the same as in `IGlobalHook`, but `RunAsync` returns an `IObservable<Unit>` instead of a `Task` (the observable is hot).
 This observable will emit a single value and then complete when the global hook is destroyed.
 Running the hook when it's already running is also not allowed, and the